william-h-oliver/fuzzycat/doc/howitworks.md

 With this we reduce the results to a very interpretable version stable k-means-like clusters.

-Of course this example is contrived in order to demonstrate _how_ FuzzyCat works, as such it is not a particularly motivating case for _why_ it should be used &mdash; for this you should read through to the end of the next section :)
+Of course this example is contrived in order to demonstrate _how_ FuzzyCat works, as such it is not a particularly motivating case for _why_ it should be used -- for this you should read through to the end of the next section :)